ckempke/Blog/docs/index.md

 You'll be ecstatic to learn that this is a much more traditional "Blog" format, with, like, dated pages and "most-recent-at-the-top" and all that cool stuff that was state of the art in the late 90's.

+If you have comments, you can e-mail them to me at my gmail.com address of "Christopher.kempke."

+## The Actual Blog

 {{ blog_content }}

 ## About this Site